railsadminteam/rails_admin/docs/translations.md

 [[https://github.com/sferik/rails_admin/tree/df631d6d4ed49a5417d8135000611c37f6a3ed9b/config/locales]]

 ## Datepicker
 If your model has a date/datetime attribute and the date string is translated on the frontend, make sure in your translation file there is a key called `month_names`.
-An good example is provided by the comment here: https://gist.github.com/simonc/3a21074223d2f36a7232#gistcomment-1574237.
+A good example is provided by the comment here: https://gist.github.com/simonc/3a21074223d2f36a7232#gistcomment-1574237.

 This is because RailsAdmin uses https://github.com/Eonasdan/bootstrap-datetimepicker as datepicker, which in turn uses momentjs's locale.
 When RailsAdmin de-localizes a translated date, it needs to translate the string back to English.
 For more discussion see https://github.com/sferik/rails_admin/issues/982